alexkasema/alexkasema/README.md

 - I'm currently working on a Fruits and Vegetables store app **MaliGreens**.
 - I love learning in general and technology intrigues me.
 - I'm a kind and open-minded person.
-- Currently enrolled in the ALX Software Engineering program, focusing on honing my coding skills and expanding my knowledge in various programming languages and tools.
+- I'm currently enrolled in the ALX Software Engineering program, focusing on honing my coding skills and expanding my knowledge in various programming languages and tools.
 - I have been learning C language through the ALX program, gaining a strong foundation in algorithmic thinking and low-level programming.
 - The ALX Software Engineering program has provided me with a solid understanding of software development principles, version control with Git and GitHub, and working in a collaborative team environment.
 - Currently looking for a job as a **Software Engineer**.